moiz-xyz/From-zero-to-react/02_Jsx-Props-State/README.md

-# 🚀 React Beginner Notes: JSX, Props, and State
+# 🚀 React  JSX, Props, and State

 Welcome!
 This guide is for beginners who are learning the core concepts of React — **JSX**, **Props**, and **State**.
 Each concept is explained with examples and simple comments to help you understand how they work in real React projects.